 “I want to say what a thrill it is to be in partnership now with Families First in trying to spread the word about how important those first three years in life are… because if we work together, we can make a huge difference during that period.”

-The new Power of Parenting – Birth to Three program is currently running in both Spanish and English at the East Boston Social Center and we are already seeing tremendous impact!
+The new Power of Parenting Birth-to-Three program is currently running in both Spanish and English at the East Boston Social Centers, and we are already seeing tremendous impact!